Stomar21/VSD-Beginner-Physical-Design-workshop/README.md

 - Day 5: Routing and SPEF Extraction

 ## Day 1:
-Day 1 workshop is organized to give introduction about the design on web based linux virtual machine and introduction of EDA tools used at various stages of design flow.
+Day 1 workshop was organized to give introduction about the design on web based linux virtual machine and introduction of EDA tools used at various stages of design flow.
 The learning platform is divided in two sections - 1.
 Learners corners, which gives labs instances to perform various tasks related to design flow
                                                    2. Assessments - which gives access to multiple question based on learning .